ccaldarella99/ElectricityConsumption/README.md

 ## Problem Statement
 [back to top](#Project-4)

-Using data from EIA (US Energy Information Administration) are there any patterns in electricity usage in the US before or during 2012.
+Using data from EIA (US Energy Information Administration) are there any patterns in electricity usage in North Carolinia from 2001 through 2011, and can we use this data to make a predictive Time-Series Model?

 ## Executive Summary
 [back to top](#Project-4)

+Looking at Electrical usage...